Optimal No-regret Learning in Repeated First-price Auctions: Problem Formulation and Main Results

 \subsection{Main Results}

-Our first result shows that, under stochastic private values, an $\widetilde{O}(\sqrt{T})$ expected regret is attainable. \begin{theorem} Let $v_1,\cdots,v_T$ be iid drawn from any unknown distribution $F$.
-Then there exists a bidding policy $\pi$ (the \emph{MSE} policy constructed in Section \ref{subsec.cose}) satisfying
+Our first result shows that, under stochastic private values, an $\widetilde{O}(\sqrt{T})$ expected regret is attainable. \begin{theorem}[Bidding with stochastic private values] Let $v_1,\cdots,v_T$ be iid drawn from any unknown distribution $F$.
+Then there exists a bidding policy $\pi$ (Algorithm \ref{algo.partial_order} applied to first-price auctions, see Corollary \ref{cor.stochastic}) satisfying

 where the expectation is taken jointly over the randomness of $v$ and the policy $\pi$, and $C>0$ is an absolute constant independent of the time horizon $T$ and the CDFs $(F,G)$. \end{theorem}